-Unliquidated Assets: shall mean the fair market value of a non-necessary personal asset that can readily be turned into cash with little or no loss.
+Unliquidated Assets: shall mean the fair market value [in cases of investments, surrender value] of a non-necessary personal asset that can readily be turned into cash with little or no loss.
+This includes real property, tangible property, collectibles (personal or for sale), antiques (personal or for sale), automobiles (excludes prime vehicle), watercraft, aircraft, recreational vehicles, investment accounts, etc.